Search

 “That’s how it also evolved into a safe space, we wanted to welcome all communities,” she said.

-Ros shares a story about a time that she received an email from a gay couple traveling here from Singapore–they were asking if Commune was a safe space.
-For Ros, the question was mindblowing, and that ‘s when it hit her how important these places are.
+Ros shared a story about a time that she received an email from a gay couple traveling here from Singapore–they were asking if Commune was a safe space.
+For Ros, the question was mindblowing and unusual–that’s when it hit her how important these places are.

-When we asked her what it means to call her cafe an ally establishment she perks up and says, “For me, to be able to respond, ‘Yeah!
+When we asked her what it meant to call her cafe an ally establishment she perked up and said, “For me, to be able to respond, ‘Yeah!
 We’re totally open to everyone!‘ and being open to [pride-related] events.”
-As an ally, she stresses that Pride month is all about giving the community a space to speak up.
+As an ally, she stressed that Pride month is all about giving the community a space to speak up.

-“May lisensya kayong lahat magsalita at walang pwede pumalag!” she says.
+“May lisensya kayong lahat magsalita at walang pwede pumalag!” she said.
 “This is your day!

 View their website